 When your tenancy ends, a representative from Evolution will meet you at the property.
 They will check that all items have been removed and that the utility readings are taken.
 Please note that we do not take water meter readings but we will inform them of a change of occupancy.
 They will check your forwarding details and confirm that check out payment has been received.
 The property will be secured at this point.
 An inspection of the property will then be carried out, and any damages will be noted.
 Repairs or damages will be accounted for and requested from the deposit.
 Your deposit will usually be held with the DPS (Deposit Protection Service) and you will be provided with full details, terms and conditions at the start of your tenancy.
 Please ensure you keep the confirmation from the DPS at the start of your tenancy as it holds important information.

 The responsibility for the property lies with the tenant during the period of tenancy.
 Always ensure that the property is fully secured and that during the winter month's steps are taken to prevent freezing of the water and heating system.
 Tenants would be expected to look after and maintain a property as their own other than major repairs or breakdowns.

-If we are instructed as managing agents for your property, we will carry out quarterly inspections to assess the condition of the property and that everything is being kept in a satisfactory condition.
+If we are instructed as managing agents for your property, we will carry out regular inspections to assess the condition of the property and that everything is being kept in a satisfactory condition.
 We will always arrange this with you at a mutually convenient time.
 You do not pay for a tenancy renewal but you may be charged if you do not allow visits and appointments to go ahead.

 Wherever applicable VAT will be charged at the current VAT rate.